STAT540-UBC/seminar-06/sm6_RNAseq_preprocessing.md

 This file is not human readable, so we are going to convert it into a SAM file, which we can read.
 The `asSam` function converts BAM files to SAM files.
+The argument `destination =` will specify the name of the newly created SAM file.
 We’ll save a SAM file to the current working directory.

 ``` r
 asSam(bamfile, destination = "hela")